“Ginahasa”

 It was the late 1940s and he [ Macarito ] was about 9 years old…

 His mother [ Lola Charing ] had taken him to a luncheon party at a beautiful estate south of Manila.
 It was a splendid affair: They were welcomed by the Don and the Dona and their large, uniformed household staff with orchid leis, cool drinks, assorted appetizers in impressive silver trays, along with a band playing Filipino music.
 Macarito consumed everything with gusto.
 All of them sat at an immense, Carrara marble topped dining table that could easily seat thirty people.
 The table was elegantly set in the European manner with china, crystal, silver, and fine linen placemats and napkins.
 Valets stood behind each of the thirty people.
-Luncheon was an elaborate affair that began with soup, and proceeded to seafood courses, fowl courses, meat courses, salads, and then desserts.
-The food was very good and was produced by the family’s Chef who was trained by a Frenchman.
+Luncheon was an elaborate affair that began with soup, and proceeded to seafood, fowl, meat, salad, and then dessert.
+The food was very good and was produced by the family’s chef who was trained by a Frenchman.
 Everything was served in grand ceremonial style with white-gloved stewards and great porcelain tureens and platters on large silver trays with matching domed covers.
 Macarito the fat little boy was very impressed!!!

 mh1.jpgmh2.jpg